About Temecula Wines

 The majority of Temecula Valley wineries make only a small quantity of each vintage – not enough for national distribution.
 So, you won’t often find our wines in grocery stores or wine shops; they’re mostly available to visitors via winery tasting rooms (or websites – shipping varies by state).
 That means, when you buy a bottle to take home, you’re bringing back something truly unique!

 Temecula Valley Southern Wine Country enjoys welcoming weather year-round.
 Our Climate is often likened to the Mediterranean, with warm, dry summers, cool winters, and relatively little rainfall.
-Our daily weather tends to bring morning mist, warm mid-day sun, afternoon Pacific Breezes and cool nights.
+Our daily weather tends to bring morning mist, warm mid-day sun, afternoon Pacific Breezes, and cool nights.
 This tempo of nature leads a pleasing, natural rhythm to any day's activities.

-Temecula Valley is particularly well-suited to growing Italian, Spanish and French grapes such as Sangiovese, Syrah, Montepulciano, Viognier, and Zinfandel and Tempranillo.
-More than two dozen grape varieties thrive in the region, including Cabernet Sauvignon, Cabernet Franc, Zinfandel, Sauvignon Blanc, Malbec, Riesling, Chardonnay and many others.
+Temecula Valley is particularly well-suited to growing Italian, Spanish, and French grapes such as Sangiovese, Syrah, Montepulciano, Viognier, and Zinfandel and Tempranillo.
+More than two dozen grape varieties thrive in the region, including Cabernet Sauvignon, Cabernet Franc, Zinfandel, Sauvignon Blanc, Malbec, Riesling, Chardonnay, and many others.

 Different soil types have a significant influence on the quality of wines.
 Temecula Valley soils consist primarily of decomposing granitic material.
 This light sandy loam material is beneficial for grapevine roots because it provides better drainage than silty or clay soils.
 The sand helps ensure the soil is poor enough to produce high-quality grapes.

 As other Europeans began settling into the region, they noticed the climate here was similar to Italy and France.
 This inspired them to begin planting their own vines.
 In the late 1960s, the Cilurzos planted the first commercial vineyard in Temecula Valley.
-This marked the beginning of winemaking industry.
+This marked the beginning of the winemaking industry.